rehmatworks/serverpilot-letsencrypt/README.md

 ```bash
 pip install rwssl
 ```
 PIP not installed?
-Install it by running `apt-get install python-pip`
+Install it by running `apt install python-pip`

 #### Upgrade
 If you have used `rwssl` previously on a server, then follow these instructions: